 This website uses cookies to ensure you get the best experience on our website.
 Learn more

-Finding Active Directory passwords set to never expire
+How to find Active Directory passwords set to never expire

 Passwords set to never expire can be a security vulnerability for your network.
 Here is how to to find Active Directory (AD) passwords set to never expire.

 Some regulatory bodies require passwords to expire every 90 days, while others recommend setting passwords to never expire – as long as other protocols are in place.
-However, if you don’t have those in place or if you didn’t intentionally set passwords to never expire, you may want check your Active Directory for any instances of the setting.
+However, if you don’t have those in place or if you didn’t intentionally set passwords to never become invalid, you may want check your Active Directory for any instances of the setting.

+One easier way to do this is with PowerShell.
 If you’re a PowerShell user and have the Active Directory PowerShell module installed, you can use the below line to find users with the PasswordNeverExpires attribute set to true:

 get-aduser -filter { passwordNeverExpires -eq $true -and enabled -eq $true } | sort | ft